 If you are pregnant or have young children in your home, you should prohibit the use of pesticides.
 However, it can be difficult to know if a previous tenant or homeowner used liberal amounts of indoor pesticides.
-These chemicals may be persistant and pose a health risk to your family.
-Call (312) 920-9393 to have Indoor Science assess your property.
+These chemicals may be persistent and pose a health risk to your family.
+Call (312) 920-9393 to have Indoor Science assess your property and perform pesticide testing.

 Are pesticides dangerous?